+How to start a blog is a broad question that every beginner blogger has and choosing a suitable blogging platform is a great part of it.
 Every beginner blogger struggle when choosing a blogging platform for blogging in the very beginning.
 Because there are so many blogging platforms that can be found on the internet.
-For example, WordPress, Webflow, Blogger, Ghost, Jekyll, Super, Squarespace, etc. Not only the above-mentioned blogging platforms but also there is more on the internet.
+For example, WordPress, Webflow, Blogger, Ghost, Jekyll, Super, Squarespace, etc. Not only the above-mentioned blogging platforms but also there are more on the internet.
 (Note: These blogging platforms are also known as Content Management Systems – CMS.)
 Most of the blogging platforms are now shifting to the no-code tools/ low code tools sector.
 So, if you are a beginner blogger, choosing a blogging platform that is a no-code tool would be quite wise.

 Let’s see the best blogging platforms that you can choose for blogging.

 WordPress is a free and open-source blogging platform(CMS).
 It was originally created as a blog-publishing system but has evolved to support other web content types including more traditional mailing lists and forums, media galleries, membership sites, learning management systems(LMS), and online stores.
 WordPress is used by 41.4% of the top 10 million websites as of May 2021, and, it is one of the most popular content management system solutions in use.
 It has also been used for other application domains, such as pervasive display systems (PDS).
 WordPress powers nearly one-third of the world’s websites, from small personal blogs to the complex sites of major corporations such as Sony, Time Inc., the New York Post, and NBC.